 D. Assignment of Email Accounts and Access to Email Accounts

-1. FSU employees, students, certain contractors and active courtesy appointees receive email accounts provided by ITS to be used for conducting official university business.
+1. FSU employees, students, retirees, and active courtesy appointees receive email accounts provided by ITS to be used for conducting official university business.
 ITS also provides email addresses and accounts to support communications with groups of people, applications and systems.
-Applications and systems requiring their own email systems are permitted if systems are secured and compliance with relevant records retention and legal requirements are ensured.

-2. The primary email address for employees includes @fsu.edu.
-Primary student account addresses include @my.fsu.edu.
-Employees may use an email username alias and secondary email domain name as an alias email address.
-To ensure successful delivery of university email, the designated @fsu.edu email address for employees and @my.fsu.edu address for students will be used for official university business communications and configured to be used in university applications and systems, such as OMNI.
+2. The default email address includes @fsu.edu.
+Employees may use an email alias and additional email domain name as an alias email address.
+To ensure successful delivery of university email, the designated @fsu.edu email address will be used for official university business communications and configured to be utilized in university applications and systems, such as OMNI.

 3. Students employed by FSU will have two email accounts – a student email account for student-related communications, and an employee email account for use when a person is fulfilling their FSU employee role.
 Student email accounts should not be used as employee email accounts.
 Employee accounts should not be used as student accounts.

-4. Retired employees may continue to use their @fsu.edu email account upon retirement the employee, preferably prior .
-Such use by retired employees may be discontinued for (1) inactivity as provided herein or (2) misuse as provided by university policy or law e.g., commercial use, system damaging use, etc. R or for retired staff eployess by the , as provided herein to the time of the employee’s separation, continued use of the email account will be permitted.
-If the account is inactive for a one-year period.
-At such point, t will be contacted using all email addresses on file for them to request that the account be accessed in order to continue access for another year.
-The retiree will have thirty (30) additional days to provide notice to the univeristy after they are contacted to access the account before the account will be disabled.
+4. Retired employees may continue to use their @fsu.edu email account upon retirement from the university.
+Such use by retired employees may be discontinued for (1) inactivity as provided herein or (2) misuse as provided by university policy or law e.g., commercial use, system damaging use, etc. Requests may be submitted by the retired employee, or for retired staff employees by the department or university, as provided herein to disable access to @fsu.edu email account.
+Retired employees that continue to have access to their @fsu.edu email account will maintain access unless the account is inactive for a one-year period.
+At such point, the retired employee will then be contacted using all email addresses on file for them to request that the account be accessed to for another year.
+After the inactivity notification the retired employee will have thirty (30) additional days to provide notice to the univeristy to access the account before the account will be disabled.

-5. Unless a former employee has been granted continued email account access for reasons other than retirement , when an employee separates from FSU employment, the following actions are generally taken:
+5. Unless a former employee has been granted continued email account access for reasons other than retirement , when an employee separates from FSU, the following actions are generally taken unless the employee is currently classified as a student:

 Access to the email account by the employee will be disabled